technometrics-lab/Proximity-indices-applied-to-OpenAlex/exploratory_analysis/README.md

 <a name="readme-top"></a>

 This folder contains all the files which explore the different pandas dataframes we created previously.
+It contains the following folder:

+* data_exploratory_analysis:
+ <br> This folder regroups all the data files which are created by the coding files present in "data_exploratory_analysis".

 We explain below the function of each file in the order they are run in directory_file_dataexploration:

 * dataexploration_citations
  <br> This file explores and visualizes in different ways the data about citations.